-Our lead product candidate is Descartes-08, a potential first-in-class mRNA CAR-T. Descartes-08 targets BCMA, which exists on the surface of long-lived plasma cells ("LLPCs"), and plasmacytoid dendritic cells ("pDCs").
+Our lead product candidate is Descartes-08, an mRNA CAR-T that targets BCMA, which exists on the surface of long-lived plasma cells ("LLPCs"), and plasmacytoid dendritic cells ("pDCs").
 LLPCs, which can survive for decades, are the main producers of disease-causing autoantibodies. pDCs, which secrete type-I interferons, may also play a critical role in autoimmunity.
 While the lead indication for Descartes-08 is MG, we believe that Descartes-08 has potential to treat other autoimmune diseases, such as lupus.
+Several properties of Descartes-08 observed in the Phase 1/2 trials may make it more amenable for use in this disease category compared to conventional, commercially available CAR-Ts, including no requirement for lymphodepleting chemotherapy, lack of integrating viral vectors, administration in an outpatient setting and feasibility of retreatment.